Mortgages and Behavioral Finance

 Buying versus saving

 Whether it’s existing homeowners looking to capitalize on the lower-than-ever rates or first-time homebuyers wanting to test the waters, your clients’ course of action ultimately depends on their appetite for risk — and their willingness to adhere to conventional wisdom.

-As the economy settles into recession, the associated uncertainty should dictate it’s wise to avoid putting all their money into homeownership (and the requisite 20% down) and instead saving that money to safeguard against possible unemployment.
+The associated uncertainty should dictate it’s wise to avoid putting all their money into homeownership (and the requisite 20% down) and instead save that money to safeguard against possible unemployment.
 The number of foreclosures rises dramatically during recession, with an estimated 10 million homes foreclosed between 2006 and 2016,3 so renting is probably a safer option than trying to become a homeowner during this time.

 In the quest to find the cash for a home purchase, it might be tempting to withdraw money from a 401(k), but there are numerous downsides, including paying interest on the loan, paying income tax on the money, and substantial early withdrawal penalties.
 Choosing not to meddle with long-term savings makes the most financial sense.

 If your clients do decide to buy, they need to know about available options that can protect their mortgage should anything unexpected happen, like unemployment, disability, or death.
 Here’s why your clients should consider either mortgage protection insurance or term life insurance as protection options.

 Mortgage protection life insurance works just like a regular insurance policy: clients buy a policy, pay regular premiums and, if the policyholder dies during the term, it pays a death benefit.
 However, there are some key differences your clients should be aware of.